 Academic Support Services are available to any student who would like opportunities and resources to enhance his or her academic experience at Mayville State University.
-Services include: Supplemental Instruction (academic support program that utilizes peer assisted study sessions); traditional study groups; computerized assisted instruction (ranging from basic skills to more advanced skill improvement): assistance in effective study strategies; etc. (A class in academic skills development is available for credit.)
-Additional appropriate services and accommodations are available for students with documented disabilities.
-Persons wishing academic accommodations should register with the Academic Support Center office.
-The Academic Support Center office is located in the Classroom Building, CB 109.
+Services include: peer tutoring; traditional study groups; computerized assisted instruction; assistance in effective study strategies; supplemental instruction.